-In the case of Khasanov and Rakhmanov v.
-Russia the Court held that there would be no violation of the prohibition of torture and of inhuman or degrading treatment if the applicants were extradited to Kyrgyzstan.
+In the case of Otite v. the United Kingdom, the Court has found that there would be no violation of the right to respect for private and family life if the applicant were deported from the United Kingdom to Nigeria.

-Judgment concerning Russia10/05/2022
+Judgment concerning France14/09/2022

 In the case of H.F. and Others v.
 France the Court held that there had been a violation of the right to